toummHus/Comparison/Readme.md

-# Rebuttasl
+# Rebuttal
+We provide:
-The training and inference codes of LatentHSI.
+The simplified training and inference codes of LatentHSI.
 The comparison between LatentHSI, PLRDiff and HIRDiff.

 ## 1 LatentHSI